11.2 WHEN MILITARY OCCUPATION LAW APPLIES

 Even if the requirements of the law of belligerent occupation do not apply as a matter of

 law, general law of war principles and rules, such as those for the conduct of hostilities, continue to apply.
+11.2.1 Military Occupation as a Fact.

-Once an occupation exists in fact, regardless of whether the invasion was lawful or unlawful under jus ad bellum, the rights and duties of the Occupying Power and the population
+whether the invasion was lawful or unlawful under jus ad bellum, the

 in relation to each other apply.
 This application of the law of belligerent occupation is an

 example of how jus in bello rules and jus ad bellum rules generally operate independently of one another.
 11.2.2 Standard for Determining When Territory Is Considered Occupied.
-Territory is considered occupied when it is actually placed under the authority of the hostile forces.
-This standard for when the law of belligerent occupation applies is reflected in Article 42 of the Hague IV Regulations and is regarded as customary international law.
+Territory

 11.2.2.1 “Actually Placed” – Effectiveness of Occupation.
 Military occupation

-must be actual and effective; that is, the organized resistance must have been overcome, and the Occupying Power must have taken measures to establish its authority.
+be actual and effective; that is, the organized resistance must have

 It is sufficient that the occupying force can, within a reasonable time, send detachments